-Fairfax Water has completed monitoring of the Potomac River and Occoquan Reservoir for compliance with the EPA Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
+Fairfax Water is currently monitoring the Potomac River and Occoquan Reservoir for compliance with Round 2 of the EPA Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR Round 2).
 The EPA created this rule to provide for increased protection against microbial pathogens, such as Cryptosporidium, in public water systems that use surface water sources.
-Fairfax Water's monitoring program began in 2004 and involved the collection of two samples from water treatment plant sources each month for a period of two years.
-Once monitoring for compliance with the LT2ESWTR was complete, Fairfax Water continued to monitor for Cryptosporidium at water treatment plant sources.
+Fairfax Water's LT2ESWTR Round 2 monitoring program began in April 2015 and involves the collection of one sample from water treatment plant sources each month for a period of two years.
+Monitoring for compliance with the LT2ESWTR Round 2 will continue through March 2017.
+In2015 LT2ESWR Round 2 monitoring, Fairfax Water has not detected Cryptosporidium at the Potomac River or Occoquan Reservoir water treatment plant sources.